In Fiscal Year 2001, the United States Department of Agriculture

 (USDA) was charged with implementing a monitoring program to collect information regarding the incidence, number, and species of important foodborne pathogens and indicator organisms on domestic and imported fresh fruit and vegetables.
 USDA's Agricultural Marketing Service

-(AMS) was appointed to undertake the creation and implementation of such a program, currently known as the Microbiological Data Program (MDP).
+(AMS) was appointed to undertake the creation and implementation of such a program, known as the Microbiological Data Program (MDP).
 MDP began collecting and analyzing samples in April 2001.
 MDP operations ended in December 2012 due to the elimination of program funding.

-Program authorization is based on the Agricultural Marketing Agreement Act of 1946.
+Program authorization was based on the Agricultural Marketing Agreement Act of 1946.
 The Federal Agriculture Appropriations Bill for Fiscal Year 2001 provided AMS with funds to initiate MDP.
-The program is not regulatory in nature and is part of a broader Presidential Food Safety Initiative.
+The program was not regulatory in nature and was part of a broader Presidential Food Safety Initiative.

-MDP coordinates its planning and policy requirements with the Centers for Disease Control and Prevention, the Food and Drug Administration, the Agricultural Research Service, and the National Agricultural Statistics Service (NASS).
-MDP and NASS statisticians design appropriate sampling plans based on per capita consumption, marketplace availability, product origin, and time in transit and storage.
-Samples are obtained at terminal markets and chain store distribution centers.
+MDP coordinated its planning and policy requirements with the Centers for Disease Control and Prevention, the Food and Drug Administration, the Agricultural Research Service, and the National Agricultural Statistics Service (NASS).
+MDP and NASS statisticians designed appropriate sampling plans based on per capita consumption, marketplace availability, product origin, and time in transit and storage.
+Samples were obtained at terminal markets and chain store distribution centers.

-Sample collection and testing activities are carried out with the support of 11 States –California, Colorado, Florida, Michigan, Minnesota, New York, North Carolina, Ohio, Texas, Washington, and Wisconsin - through cooperative agreements with their respective Departments of Agriculture.
-MDP provides quality assurance oversight and technical/administrative support to Program participants.
+Sample collection and testing activities were carried out with the support of 11 States –California, Colorado, Florida, Michigan, Minnesota, New York, North Carolina, Ohio, Texas, Washington, and Wisconsin - through cooperative agreements with their respective Departments of Agriculture.
+MDP provided quality assurance oversight and technical/administrative support to Program participants.

-The State laboratories perform analytical testing of domestic and imported produce samples for specific foodborne pathogens.
-The sample history and laboratory results are sent to the Monitoring Programs Division office for review and compilation.
-Isolated organisms are sent to reference laboratories for genomic fingerprinting, antibiotic resistance examination, and serotyping.
-In addition, one State laboratory collects/maintains all MDP isolates and makes them available to researchers.
+The State laboratories performed analytical testing of domestic and imported produce samples for specific foodborne pathogens.
+The sample history and laboratory results were sent to the Monitoring Programs Division office for review and compilation.
+Isolated organisms were sent to reference laboratories for genomic fingerprinting, antibiotic resistance examination, and serotyping.
+In addition, one State laboratory collected/maintained all MDP isolates and made them available to researchers.